GoogleCloudPlatform/knfsd-cache-utils/deployment/terraform-module-knfsd/modules/loadbalancer/README.md

 This module supports deploying an Internal TCP Load Balancer TCP (and optionally UDP) for the KNFSD proxy cluster.

-This module is not generally intended to be used directly, and is included by the main KNFSD proxy module when `LOADBALANCING_MODE = "loadbalancer"`.
+This module is not generally intended to be used directly, and is included by the main KNFSD proxy module when `TRAFFIC_DISTRIBUTION_MODE = "loadbalancer"`.

 ## Prerequisites